 Customer preferences are also changing at a lightning-fast pace, with an increased demand for tech-friendly services and the rise of financial management apps that can be layered on top of bank accounts.
 Banks still face a learning curve when it comes to meeting millennials and Gen Z at the intersection of high-tech services and security.

 Banks must carefully consider how emerging technology trends could impact their business model and the financial ecosystem in which they co-exist.
 In many cases, new technologies can help banks streamline operations and improve customer-centricity.
-The good news is that regulators continue to hold a friendly stance towards fintech-bank partnerships and innovation, making it a promising time for banks to explore how top technology trends can positively impact their organizations
+The good news is that regulators continue to hold a friendly stance towards FinTech-bank partnerships and innovation, making it a promising time for banks to explore how top technology trends can positively impact their organizations.

-Blockchain’s future may be murky, but it is not something that banks can afford to entirely ignore.
 Blockchain shows promise when it comes to greater efficiencies, specifically in cross-border payments.
 Crypto-enabled transactions can reduce both friction and remittance costs while remaining KYC-compliant.

-Banks have a friendlier attitude towards some of these technology trends than others.
-Regardless, keeping a finger on the pulse of major forces changing the industry should be a top priority for financial institutions who cannot afford to fall behind the competition.
+Banks have a friendlier attitude toward some of these technology trends than others.
+Regardless, keeping a finger on the pulse of major forces changing the industry should be a top priority for financial institutions that cannot afford to fall behind the competition.
 Whether the end goal is to provide better products and services to customers or to reduce costs and streamline operations, banks must carefully consider how technology can help them achieve their objectives.

 Get in touch with our payment experts to know more.